Site logo

 Although the Turkomans are long extinct, their descendants, the Akhal Tekes, are valuable investments for several reasons.

 First, the Akhal Teke is a rare breed.
-There are only about 8,000 Akhal Tekes worldwide and less than 4,000 in the US.
+There are only about 8,000 Akhal Tekes worldwide and fewer than 4,000 in the US.
 Therefore, it’s an honor to own one.

 Next, Akhal Tekes are natural sports horses.
 They’re some of the best racers and regularly win events and championships.
 The breed also excels in dressage, jumping, endurance riding, and three-day events.
 So, you can make a substantial income if you take good care of your horse.